ayu8/DSA-4-All/CONTRIBUTING.md

 - No need to add driver-code for the problem or the main() function.
 - File should contain the solution code as well as the link to that question (as comment in the code).
 - File should be created inside appropriate folder (topic).
+- The name of the file should follow snake_case convention.

 ### 🔖Steps to Contribute